npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 Below are the connection string parameters which Npgsql understands, as well as some standard PostgreSQL environment variables.

-## Basic Connection
+## Basic connection

 Parameter    | Description                                                                        | Default
 ------------ | ---------------------------------------------------------------------------------- | -------
-Host         | Specifies the host name of the machine on which the server is running.
+Host         | Specifies the host name - and optionally port - on which PostgreSQL is running.
+Multiple hosts may be specified, [see the docs for more info](failover-and-load-balancing.md).
 If the value begins with a slash, it is used as the directory for the Unix-domain socket (specifying a `Port` is still required).  | *Required*
 Port         | The TCP port of the PostgreSQL server.                                             | 5432 Database     | The PostgreSQL database to connect to.                                             | Same as Username Username     | The username to connect with.
 Not required if using IntegratedSecurity.            | PGUSER Password     | The password to connect with.
 Not required if using IntegratedSecurity.            | PGPASSWORD Passfile     | Path to a PostgreSQL password file (PGPASSFILE), from which the password is taken. | PGPASSFILE

-## Security and Encryption
+## Security and encryption

 Parameter                    | Description                                                             | Default
 ---------------------------- | ----------------------------------------------------------------------- | -------